Betty Guard: Early life and family

 Elizabeth Parker, known as Betty, was born in Parramatta, New South Wales on 3 December 1814.
 Her father was a former convict, and she grew up in Sydney with her mother, stepfather and five siblings.

 Around 1830, she married the former convict John Guard (also known as Jacky); she was 15, while he was 39.
-She travelled to New Zealand on 7 November 1830, to settle at his whale hunting station at Te Awaiti on Arapaoa Island in the Tory Channel.
+At the age of 16, she travelled to New Zealand on 7 November 1830, to settle at his whale hunting station at Te Awaiti on Arapaoa Island in the Tory Channel.
 In 1832, Jacky bought land at Kākāpō Bay, at Te Whanganui / Port Underwood, from Te Rauparaha and Te Rangihaeata; the family and whaling station moved there.

 Guard is thought to have been the first woman of European descent to settle in the South Island.
 Her son, John, born on 1 October 1831, was the first child of European descent to be born in the South Island; she subsequently had a daughter, Louisa, in late 1833.
 The Guard family had some early incidents with local Māori, particularly members of the Ngāi Tahu iwi (tribe), including the pillaging of Jacky's ship Waterloo after it ran aground in 1833 and the murder of three of the whaling station's Māori workers.

 In later life, John Guard Jr recalled confrontations between his father and Te Rauparaha, but that they ended up becoming good friends.
 Around 1832 the Guards were protected by Te Rauparaha on Kapiti Island for five weeks following threats from Ngāi Tahu.